facebook/react-native-website/docs/intro-react.md

 />
 ```

 > You might’ve noticed that although `isHungry` is a [const](https://developer.mozilla.org/Web/JavaScript/Reference/Statements/const), it is seemingly reassignable!
 What is happening is when a state-setting function like `setIsHungry` is called, its component will re-render.
-In this case the `Cat` function will run again, and this time, `useState` will give us the next value of `isHungry`, which we use to render the `<Button>`.
-The old value is discarded when we set the state!
+In this case the `Cat` function will run again—and this time, `useState` will give us the next value of `isHungry`.

 Finally, put your cats inside a `Cafe` component: